Scrumpus/stepageddon/backend/STEP_ENGINE.md

 * Place steps aligned to that grid
 * Select arrows using playability-aware logic
 * Output a deterministic, inspectable chart format
+* Allow holding steps (press a step and hold for a duration)

 The engine must **never** place steps arbitrarily or rely on nondeterministic behavior.